 FOR LOVE OF A PRINCESS

-Shaking off his ringing head, Firelain staggered off after the Princess.
-Checking the hall, he spotted Rainstar as she disappeared through a door at the end of the hall.
-He raced after her.
+Shaking off his ringing head, Firelain staggered after the Princess.
+Checking the hall, he spotted Rainstar as she disappeared through a door at the end.
+He tore after her.

 Yanking the door open he saw her disappear through yet another door a short distance ahead.
 The small room he passed through held the enormous clockworks of the huge clock in the tower.
 The sight of it nearly made him stop and stare but he had to catch Rainstar.

-Bursting through the door, Firelain nearly stumbled back into the room he'd left when he saw a huge flying monstrosity of metal rush rapidly closer to the rooftop swirling up a hurricane of dust and dirt.
+Bursting through the door, Firelain nearly stumbled back into the room he'd left when he saw a huge flying monstrosity of metal rush rapidly closer to the rooftop he stood on, swirling up a hurricane of dust and dirt.

-Princess Rainstar in her glamour stood waiting nearby a painted circle on the roof, her coat flapping from the violent winds that whipped around them as the strange craft swooped in and landed.
+Princess Rainstar in her male persona stood waiting fearlessly nearby a painted circle, her coat flapping from the violent winds that whipped around them as the strange craft swooped in and landed, its odd wing twirling madly around in the air.

 Screaming over the noise of the chopper he yelled, "You cannot go!
 I forbid it!"

-Feral scowled over her shoulder.
-Damn ass!
-Wait... suddenly an evil smirk tugged at her lips before vanishing to be replaced by her normal stone face.
-If he's so determined to come along I'll just let him.
+Dumb ass!
+She thought then paused, Wait... suddenly an evil smirk tugged at her lips before vanishing to be replaced by her normal stone face.
+If he's so determined to come along why not just let him.
+It might just freak him out enough to leave me alone.
+Anything's possible.

-The chopper immediately responded to the pilot's yank on the yoke and heaved swiftly into the air sending Firelain rolling across the small space behind the cockpit.
+The chopper immediately responded to the pilot's swift pull on the yoke, heaving swiftly into the air sending the still unrestrained Firelain flying into the back half of the chopper.

-Looking out the nearby window, he promptly wished he hadn't as he cringed from the image of how high they were from the ground and how fast they were moving through the air as if they were some flightless bird.
+Noticing a window to the side of him, he looked out and promptly cringed at how far from the ground they were and how fast they were moving as if they were some flightless bird.
 It didn't help that the roar of the strange beast was deafening, making his ears ring.

-He realized he dared not use magic as he had no idea if it would be detrimental to the flight of this thing and he had no desire to end up falling to his death so he clung tightly and prayed for a swift end to this crazy and fur-raising trip.
+Swallowing hard, he realized he dared not use magic of any kind up here.
+There was no telling what chaos he'd bring on them should he interfere with their ungainly flight.
+He had no desire to end up falling to his death so he grimly held on and prayed to their Gods for a swift end to this crazy and fur-raising trip.

-Feral forgot about Firelain and focused on the battle beginning to appear through the windshield.
+As for the Princess, she gave Firelain no further thought as her focus was solely on the battle they were fast approaching.
 Growling, she could see Dark Kat had rebuilt his nasty Black Widow and was engaging the Turbokat in an uneven battle.
 Despite everything Razor seemed to be throwing at him, Dark Kat's craft was easily shrugging it off.

 Not good and something she'd been afraid would happen eventually.

-Even though the SWAT Kats had managed to beat the omega in each battle, it didn't escape her that the mutant Kat was gradually improving the deadliness of his tech on each encounter to the point where even Razor, smart as he was, might not succeed in defeating him.
-She was betting Razor had become worried about that very thing.
+Even though the SWAT Kats had managed to beat the omega in each battle, it didn't escape her that the mutant Kat was gradually improving the deadliness of his tech on each encounter to the point where even Razor, smart as he was, was having more and more difficulty coming up with stronger tech to defeat him.
+She was betting Razor had become worried about that very thing as well.
 Unfortunately, it seemed this battle was going to prove both their fears true.

 So what to do now?

 Perhaps it wasn't all that bad an event her people had found her at last.
-Perhaps now she could finally end the conflict with this damned omega.
-She had grown seriously tired of losing, time to win.
-But first she needed to test Dark Kat's defences.
+Perhaps now she could finally end the conflict with this damned omega since she wouldn't have to hide her abilities any longer.
+She had grown seriously tired of losing.
+Time to win.
+But first she needed to test Dark Kat's defenses.
 Just because she could do magic did not mean it could defeat tech.
 After all, she'd never tried it and there was no history for her to draw on to know if a battle between magic and tech would always win.

-Oh sure, they'd won against the Pastmaster and Mad Kat but they'd only been lucky in every encounter.
-Those two had weaknesses they could exploit which was how they'd won.
+Oh sure, they'd won against the Pastmaster and Mad Kat but they'd simply been lucky.
+Those two had weaknesses they were able to exploit which was how their side had won.
 But against the smartest tech enemy they had, she just wasn't so sure she could best him.

 Thinking furiously and watching the battle play out below her, she came up with a tentative plan then called dispatch.
 "Send backup choppers and jets to my location.
 Hurry up the evacuation of civilians in the area below Manx Boulevard and Megakat Park Avenue.
 Notify me immediately when that's done.
 Have a tank perimeter set up to block the intersections to those streets asap!"
 Acknowledgement echoed in her ear.

 Changing frequencies, she reached out to the SWAT Kats.
-She knew they always monitored the battle frequency, much to her annoyance but this time she was glad they did.
+She knew they always monitored the battle frequency so as to know where she and her Enforcers were.
+It annoyed her most times but not in this instance.

-The sound of something hitting the jet came loud and clear to her.
+The sound of something hitting the jet came through to her ears loud and clear.

-"Razor, you having trouble penetrating the shield on that thing?"
-She asked.
+Ignoring his surliness, she asked, "Razor, you having trouble penetrating the shield on that thing?"

 "What have you tried?"